-This module is 200 hours of unpaid, supervised, practical in-service in a dental office or clinic in which the student practices direct application of all administrative and clinical functions of Dental Assistant.
-Prerequisite: Completion of Modules A-G. Lecture Hours: 0.0 Lab Hours: 0.0 Other Hours: 200.0.
+This module is 200 hours of unpaid, supervised, practical in-service in a dental office or clinic in which the student practices direct application of all administrative and clinical functions of dental assisting.
+Prerequisites: Completion of Modules A-G. Lecture Hours: 00 Lab Hours: 00 Other Hours: 200

-MASSAGE THERAPY Diploma Program
+MASSAGE THERAPY